MeesterMarcus/batch-file-renamer/README.md

 # Batch Image Files Renamer

 ## About
-This program is primarily used rename multiple files in a directory.
+This program is primarily used to rename multiple files in a directory.
 Can be handy when you want to copy over files to another directory that contains the same filenames.

 ## How to use